 Before you begin adding questions there are a number of do's and don'ts which should be followed to ensure you produce a high quality quiz which players will be happy to play.Do

 Multiple choice questions are the most common type of question found on Absurd Trivia.
 The image below shows how a well formatted multiple choice question could be written.

-Notice how the question is well formatted, with a capital letter at the beginning and on the word Frasier, the rest in lowercase and a question mark on the end.
+Notice how the question is well formatted and conscise, correctly capitalised and has a question mark on the end.

-In this example we have provided five possible answers, you must provide at least three possible answers on a multiple choice question but can supply as many as eight.
+In this example we have provided four possible answers, you must provide at least three possible answers on a multiple choice question but can supply as many as eight.

 Finally, you have the optional Answer Explanation, this will only be displayed to the player after they have played the quiz.
 It is useful to provide extra information on an answer.

 True or false questions are created in the same way as multiple choice questions, with a few exceptions.
 They can only ever contain two possible answers, true or false.

 When you choose this type of question, the answers 'True' and 'False' will automatically be inserted.
 You must still however remember to tick which answer is the correct answer.